shaneutt/ebpf-rust-udp-loadbalancer-demo/README.md

 > know that the port isn't available for the UDP traffic as we don't have any
 > server listening on that port yet, so the kernel simply refused it.

-Now we know how to decode information from the `XdpPacket`, next we'll try _modifying the packet_ to change the flow of traffic.
+Now we know how to decode information from the `XdpContext`, next we'll try _modifying the packet_ to change the flow of traffic.

 [rust-safe]:https://developer.okta.com/blog/2022/03/18/programming-security-and-why-rust